hyye/lio-mapping/README.md

 Note: Visualization (rviz) can run in the running container with [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).
 The [Dockerfile](docker/Dockerfile) is compatible with [nvidia-docker 2.0](https://github.com/nvidia/nvidia-docker/wiki/Installation-(version-2.0)); [1.Dockerfile](docker/1.Dockerfile) with [nvidia-docker 1.0](https://github.com/nvidia/nvidia-docker/wiki/Installation-(version-1.0)).

 ## Credits
-The feature extraction, lidar-only odometry and baseline implemented were heavily derived or taken from the orignal [LOAM](http://wiki.ros.org/loam_velodyne) and its [modified version](https://github.com/laboshinl/loam_velodyne) (the point_processor in our project), and one of the initialization methods and the optimization pipeline from [VINS-mono](https://github.com/HKUST-Aerial-Robotics/VINS-Mono).
+The feature extraction, lidar-only odometry and baseline implemented were heavily derived or taken from the original [LOAM](http://wiki.ros.org/loam_velodyne) and its [modified version](https://github.com/laboshinl/loam_velodyne) (the point_processor in our project), and one of the initialization methods and the optimization pipeline from [VINS-mono](https://github.com/HKUST-Aerial-Robotics/VINS-Mono).
 The copyright headers are retained for the relevant files.

 ## Licence
-The source code is relseased under [GPL-3.0](https://www.gnu.org/licenses/).
+The source code is released under [GPL-3.0](https://www.gnu.org/licenses/).